-Set up not so much as an intervention, but an invitation to shed more light on the process, we gathered executive directors Paul Pabst and Todd Fritz, director of operations Patrick “Seton” O’Connor and blogger/Sports Illustrated writer Andrew “McLovin” Perloff after Thursday’s show during their occasional trip to L.A., at the DirecTV studios in Marina del Rey.
+Set up not so much as an intervention, but an invitation to shed more light on the process, we gathered executive directors Paul Pabst and Todd Fritz, director of operations Patrick “Seton” O’Connor and blogger/Sports Illustrated writer Andrew “McLovin” Perloff after Thursday’s show at the DirecTV studios in Marina del Rey.

-They could have easily gone back to their hotel to take a quick nap before submitting themselves to the “Sports Jeopardy!” appearance they had to make later that day.
+They could have easily gone back to their hotel to take a quick nap before submitting themselves to the “Sports Jeopardy!” appearance they had later that day.

-Instead, they did a bigger reveal, one they probably hadn’t done much since they last were asked to do a thing called “The Box Score” after the show, which broke down that day’s Dan Patrick Show and gave them a chance to do more than enter the confessional box each day and talk about what’s on their minds.
+Instead, they did a bigger reveal, one they probably hadn’t done much of since they last were asked to do a thing called “The Box Score” post-show breakdown.

-For the record, the “Danettes” have been together since Perloff was the last addition in the fall of 2007.
-When Patrick left ESPN earlier that year, he recruited Pabst and Fritz, whom he had worked with at the network going back to 2002, and added O’Connor.
+For the record, the Danettes have been together since Perloff was the last addition in the fall of 2007.
+When Patrick left ESPN earlier that year, he recruited Pabst and Fritz, whom he had worked with at the network going back to 2002, and then hired O’Connor.

-So working their ninth year together shows a bond that continues to strengthen.
+In their ninth year together, the bond continues to strengthen.
 There’s no weak links.

 Take notes, my friends.
 Pretend you’re me (asking the questions in boldface italic), and read between the lines (noting a condensed version of this appears in the Sunday print editions and online at dailynews.com)